metabrainz/picard/PLUGINS.md

   - A ZIP archive (`example.zip`) containing a Python package
   - A ZIP archive (`example.picard.zip`) with either a Python module or package and an additional metadata file `MANIFEST.json`.

   This variation leeds to extra complexity in the implementation and increases maintenance and testing effort.
 It also increased complexity for users, as they needed to decide whether a plugin file needs to be placed at the top level or inside a directory.

+- **Difficult to ship additional data files:** As ZIPs are most of the time installed as ZIP archives there is no easy and consistent way to access additional data files the plugin might want to provide.

 - **Single central repository:** All official plugins must be located in the official [picard-plugins](https://github.com/metabrainz/picard-plugins) git